-Finally, last on our list but certainly not least!
+Finally, last on our list but certainly not least is walking up El Mirador!
 Walk up to one of the view points and admire the stunning views over the city.
 Early morning or late in the evening is best and you may even catch a glimpse of hot-air balloons floating in the sky.

 We hope we’ve inspired you to plan a trip to this colourful and friendly city of Mexico with our list of things to do!
 Be sure to check out our Guide to San Miguel de Allende for more tips and insight including where to eat and where to stay.
 We would love to see how you get on, please make sure to tag us #granluchito